jimmoffitt/rules-migrator/README.md

 ## Introduction <a id="introduction" class="tall">&nbsp;</a>

-This tool migrates PowerTrack rules from one stream to another.
-It uses the Rules API to get rules from a **```Source```** stream, and adds those rules to a **```Target```** stream.
+This tool migrates PowerTrack rules to the Twitter API v2 Filtered stream endpoint.
+It can also move rules from one Filtered stream to another, as well as from one PowerTrack stream to another.
+It uses the rule endpoints to get rules from a **```Source```** stream, and adds those rules to a **```Target```** stream.
 There is also an option to write the JSON payloads to a local file for review, and later loading into the 'Target' system.

 This tool has four main use-cases:
-+ Provides feedback on your version 1.0 ruleset readiness for real-time PowerTrack 2.0.
++ Provides feedback on your PowerTrack ruleset's readiness for the Twitter API v2 Filtered stream endpoint.
-+ Clones PowerTrack version 1.0 (PT 1.0) rules to PowerTrack version 2.0 (PT 2.0).
++ Clones PowerTrack rules to the Twitter API v2 Filtered stream endpoint.
 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.

-If you are deploying a new PowerTrack 2.0 stream, this tool can be use to create your 2.0 ruleset, translating syntax when necessary, dropping rules when necessary, then either writing directly to the Rules API 2.0 endpoint or writing to a file for verification.
+If you are deploying a new Twitter API v2 Filtered stream, this tool can be use to create your v2 ruleset, translating syntax when possible, dropping rules when necessary, then either writing directly to the Filtered stream rules endpoint or writing to a file for verification.

 Given the potential high volumes of real-time Twitter data, it is a best practice to review any and all rules before adding to a live production stream.
 It is highly recommended that you initially build your ruleset on a non-production stream before moving to a production stream.
-Most Gnip customers have a development/sandbox stream deployed for their internal testing.
+Many stream consumers have a development/sandbox stream deployed for their internal testing.
 If you have never had a 'dev' stream for development and testing, they come highly recommended.
-If you are migrating to PowerTrack 2.0, you have the option to use the new PowerTrack 2.0 stream as a development stream during the 30-day migration period.
+If you are migrating to the Filtered stream endpoint, you have the option to use the new stream as a development stream during your migration period.

-After testing your rules on your development stream, you can also use this tool to copy them to your 2.0 production stream.
+After testing your rules on your v2 development stream, you can also use this tool to copy them to your v2 production stream.

-For more information on migrating PowerTrack rules from one stream to another, see [this Gnip support article](http://support.gnip.com/articles/migrating-powertrack-rules.html).
+For more information on migrating Twitter API v2 rules from one stream to another, see TODO: WHERE?.

 The rest of this document focuses on the Ruby example app developed to migrate rules.